saltyrtc/chunked-dc-java/README.md

 This library works both if chunks are sent in ordered or unordered manner.
 Because ordering is not guaranteed, the `Unchunker` instance accepts chunks and stores them in an internal data structure.
 As soon as all chunks of a message have arrived, a listener will be notified.
+Repeated chunks with the same serial will be ignored.

 Create the `Unchunker` instance: